kferg357/Regex-Tutorial-KF/README.md

 ## Author

 The author of this READme.MD is Kenneth A. Ferguon.
-I am currently a student at UNC Coding Bootcamp. here is the link to my profile ?????????????
+I am currently a student at UNC Coding Bootcamp. here is the link to my profile is https://github.com/kferg357/Regex-Tutorial-KF/edit/master/README.md.
+My link to my Github gist is https://gist.github.com/kferg357/a91abff2171217ce8683a6fc9e7c8507